Brunelas/Z01.1/docs-src/assembly-Projeto.md

 ## Entendendo a Organização do Projeto

-A pasta do projeto D, no repositório Z01, possui a seguinte estrutura:
+A pasta do projeto E, no repositório Z01, possui a seguinte estrutura:

 ```
 E-Assembly/